urbanware-org/msgui/README.md

 As you can see on the right, the project is quite elementary and, as such, not a complete alternative for the command-line use of `msg.exe`.

-Notice that `msg.exe` is included in professional and enterprise editions of *Windows*, but not in any home edition.
+Notice that `msg.exe` is included in professional and enterprise editions of *Windows*, but not in the home edition.

 [Top](#msgui-)